Peru Iquitos Jungle canopy walk Iquitos Lodge

 Rainforests Snakes

 The World’s tropical rainforests are home to numerous snakes.
-There are more types of snakes in the World’s tropical Rainforest than in any other biome (aWorld’sropical rainforests provide the perfect habitat for snakes to survive and flourish; these regions are warm, wet, and shady, with plenty of prey for snakes.
+There are more types of snakes in the World’s tropical Rainforest than in any other biome (tropical rainforests provide the perfect habitat for snakes to survive and flourish; these regions are warm, wet, and shady, with plenty of prey for snakes.

 Guided Jungle Tours

 Along with squirrels, peccaries, and multiple monkey species, we observe beautiful butterflies.
-Apart from the different birdlife species and beautiful flowers, the Amazon rainforest, with its plants and trees, will blow your mind away.
+Apart from the different birdlife species and lovely flowers, the Amazon rainforest, with its plants and trees, will blow your mind away.

 Peruvian Agouti Jungle animal